Physical Education

 Module 4 – Personal and Social Responsibility and Leadership:

 Methods of assessment: Form 6 Physical Education will be assessed using internally assessed NCEA Level 2 Achievement Standards.
-Course work assessment includes examinations, common tests, practicals, assignments and outdoor education activities.
+Course work assessment includes examinations, common tests, practical assessments, assignments and outdoor education activities.

 Continuation of subject: Form 7 NCEA Level 3 and Cambridge AS are offered.